alx-xlx/Tools-Collection/README.md

 [InstagramBot-GUI-Python](https://github.com/alx-xlx/InstagramBot-GUI-Python.git) - Fully automated "Instagram Bot" with Graphical User Interface & Multi tasking.
 Written in Python with PyQt4/PySide

+[InstaBot](https://github.com/nickpettican/InstaBot) - 🤖 Automate your Instagram activity with InstaBot, a customisable bot that likes, follows and comments

 ## Utility

 [AskAdmin](https://www.sordum.org/7941/askadmin-v1-7/) - AskAdmin is designed to restrict an Application a Folder or a File, ideal for those who have small children or for Computer used in business